oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-rcu-credentials/README.md

 # Creating RCU credentials for a Fusion Middleware domain

-This sample demonstrates how to create a Kubernetes secret containing the RCU credentials for a Fusion Middleweare domain.
+This sample demonstrates how to create a Kubernetes secret containing the RCU credentials for a Fusion Middleware domain.
 The operator expects this secret to be named following the pattern `domainUID-rcu-credentials`, where `domainUID` is the unique identifier of the domain.
 It must be in the same namespace that the domain will run in.